Davis: Throwback offenses prove successful in college and high school football

 People are also reading…

 What’s old can still work like new.
-Take two area teams for example, as the likes of Portage and Sun Prairie West are reviving an offense used by the likes of former college football national championship winning coaches Ara Parseghian, Frank Broyles and Paul Dietzel.
+Take two area teams for example, as Portage and Sun Prairie West are reviving an offense used by the likes of former college football national championship-winning coaches Ara Parseghian, Frank Broyles and Paul Dietzel.

 Yes, for those of you unfamiliar, I’m talking about the Wing-T.